 It is very important to know the symptoms of hypothermia and get treatment quickly.
 Often a hiker or skier's body temperature will drop really low before others notice that something is wrong.
-If someone begins to shiver violently, stumble, or can't respond to questions, it may be hypothermia and you need to warm him or her quickly.
+If someone begins to shiver violently, stumble, or can't respond to questions, it may be hypothermia.
+You need to quickly help the person get warm.

 Sometimes a normal, healthy adult has a low body temperature, such as 36°C (96°F).
 If the person with the low body temperature is not ill, does not have any other problems, and is not an infant or an older adult, then evaluation usually is not needed.

 Medical treatment for hypothermia depends on the severity of the hypothermia.

 If you have mild hypothermia, home treatment may be enough to bring your body temperature back up to normal.
 Treatment of mild hypothermia includes getting out of the cold or wet environment, using warm blankets, heaters, and hot water bottles.

 Moderate to severe hypothermia generally is treated in the hospital, where doctors can use special techniques to warm the core body temperature.

 What increases your risk?